HealthCatalyst/healthcareai-py/README.md

 # HCPyTools

 The aim of `HCPyTools` is to make it easy to do data science with healthcare data.
-The package has three main goals:
+The package has two main goals:

 -  Allow one to easily create models based on tabular data, and deploy a best model that pushes predictions to SQL Server.